huaminghuangtw/Evergreen-Notes/Permanent-Notes/adaptability.md

 ---

-You'll only go as far as your ability to absorb life's punches and pivot on the fly.
+You’ll only go as far as your ability to absorb life’s punches and pivot on the fly.

 ---